Archaeological Field School in

 Archaeological Society of Athens

-An opportunity for undergraduate students to participate in an archaeological excavation in Greece and receive academic credit from the UCB Classics Department (CL N172B).
+An opportunity for undergraduate students to participate in archaeological research in Greece and receive academic credit from the UCB Classics Department (CL N172B).
 No experience or prerequisites required – only a desire to dig.
+NOT OFFERED IN 2016 - ONLY CL N172A

 Course description: